Kiss Meets the Phantom of the Park

 Kiss Meets the Phantom of the Park (also known as Attack of the Phantoms in Europe and Kiss Phantoms in Italy) is a 1978 American television film starring American hard rock band Kiss and produced by Hanna-Barbera Productions.
 The movie's plot revolves around Kiss, who use their superpowers to battle an evil inventor (Abner Devereaux, played by Anthony Zerbe) and to save a California amusement park from destruction.

 NBC aired the film at the height of Kiss's popularity in the United States.
 Due to the film's poor acting and semi-comedic script, most Kiss fans disliked the film.
 Despite the film's poor quality, it has attained cult film status.
-The members of Kiss despised the film for making them appear buffoonish.
+Most members of Kiss despised the film for making them appear buffoonish, despite Ace Frehley enjoying the production of the film.
 For years after its airing, no one who worked for the group was permitted to mention the film in their presence.

 Plot

-At Magic Mountain, Abner Devereaux, the park's engineer and the creator of a series of animatronic attractions is not pleased that his works are being overshadowed by an upcoming concert by Kiss.
+At Magic Mountain, Abner Devereaux, the park's engineer and the creator of a series of animatronic attractions, is not pleased that his works are being overshadowed by an upcoming concert by Kiss.
 Calvin Richards, the park's owner, explains that the concert will generate much-needed revenue to make up for the quality control problems that have plagued Deveraux's creations.
 Melissa, a park guest, becomes concerned when her boyfriend Sam Farrell, a park employee and assistant to Devereaux, has gone missing.
 Meanwhile, three punks sabotage one of the rides and Deveraux is blamed for the incident.

 Melissa goes to Devereaux's underground laboratory, which was the last place Sam was seen.
 Devereaux dismisses her after explaining that he has not seen Sam, but after she leaves the lab, he reveals that Sam has been placed under mind-control through the use of an electronic device on the back of his neck.
 The three punks enter the Chamber of Thrills, where they fall into traps set by Devereaux.
 Richards fires Devereaux for his erratic behavior and disregard for the guests' safety; because of this, Devereaux swears revenge upon Richards, the park, and Kiss—all of whom he blames for his misfortune.